 The tracklistings for every show now appear on the episode page for that particular show - where you can also listen in iPlayer.
 So if you go to the date of the show you want, you can scroll down the page and see the tracks there.

-After the show has expired in the iPlayer (7 days after broadcast) the tracklistings will stay on the page.
+After the show has expired (30 days after broadcast) the tracklistings will stay on the page.

 It will go to your local BBC radio station first.
 Please read all the terms and conditions.